ediekanem/road-traffic-accident-analysis-excel/README.md

 ## Overview

 This project analyzes road traffic accident data to identify patterns in accident frequency, severity, and key risk factors.
-Using Microsoft Excel, the dataset was cleaned and standardized, descriptive analysis was performed, KPIs were developed, and an interactive dashboard was built to support data-driven road safety recommendations.
+Using Microsoft Excel, I cleaned and standardized the raw dataset, performed descriptive analysis, developed KPIs, and built an interactive dashboard to support data-driven road safety recommendations.

 ## Business Problem